sakaal/service_infra_ansible/README.md

 privacy by making it more difficult to associate with the public service instance name.

+In these instructions, `example.com` refers to the management domain name.

+#### Registering a public domain name

+The public name of the service instance should be different from the management domain name.

+When registering a domain name to be publicly associated with your service instance, choosing a registrar that supports DNSSEC for the specific TLD that you are planning to use is recommended (but not mandatory).
+This domain name is a part of your brand.

+In these instructions, `public.test` refers to the public name.

 ## Deployment procedure

 The playbooks are run on an